 Which quality management strategy would you rather emulate: Apple’s, one of the world’s most valuable companies, or GE’s, which continues to sell off its business units striving to return to its pre-recession peak?

-Since the mid 1990’s, many companies including GE approached quality management tactically (“little q” thinking), focusing on controlling the consistency of output.
-Popularized in forms such as Six Sigma, companies that follow the “little q” approach seek to identify and remove the causes of defects and minimize variability in manufacturing and business processes.
+Since the mid 1990s, many companies including GE approached quality management tactically (Little Q thinking), focusing on controlling the consistency of output.
+Popularized in forms such as Six Sigma, companies that follow the Little Q approach seek to identify and remove the causes of defects and minimize variability in manufacturing through quality control and business processes.

 While this approach is straightforward, and is credited with GE’s increase in operating margins in the late 1990’s, its gains were short-lived.
 GE’s performance declined sharply during the financial crisis of 2007 and has never fully recovered.